srubey/JavaKatas/phonebill/src/main/resources/edu/pdx/cs410J/scrubey/README.txt

 information via the '-print' flag.
 A program runs successfully given the following command line input:

-java edu.pdx.cs410J.<login-id>.Project1 -README -print "Customer name" Caller-number Callee-number startDate startTime endDate endTime
+java -jar target/phonebill-Summer2020.jar -README -print "Customer name" Caller-number Callee-number startDate startTime endDate endTime

 The -README and -print flags are optional.
 Note, if the customer's name is more than